Tesamorelin vs CJC-1295 DAC

 What is the difference between Tesamorelin and CJC-1295 DAC?

-Tesamorelin is a growth hormone peptide that an fda-approved ghrh analog used to reduce excess abdominal fat in hiv-infected patients with lipodystrophy. one of the few peptides with fda approval.
+Tesamorelin is a growth hormone peptide that an fda-approved ghrh analog used to reduce excess abdominal fat in hiv-infected patients with lipodystrophy. new f8 formulation (egrifta wr) approved march 2025 allows weekly reconstitution vs daily.
 CJC-1295 DAC is a growth hormone peptide that a long-acting ghrh analog with drug affinity complex for extended half-life. provides sustained gh elevation for days with single injection.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Tesamorelin or CJC-1295 DAC?